-- EG v Groupama (2018) – The Claimant advances a claim for over 90 million euros in this fatal road traffic accident claim.
+- AA v Groupama (2019) – The Claimant advanced a claim for 200 million euros in this fatal road traffic accident claim.
 The accident occurred in France when a tyre on a lorry failed.
-The case gives rise to issues of relevant French law, product liability and quantification.
+The matter was compromised.
+The case gave rise to issues of relevant French law, product liability and quantification.

 - CDE v FGH (2018) – The Claimant was very severely injury in a road traffic accident (road rage).
 He had significant behavioural difficulties as well as severe physical difficulties.
 The parties took an unusual but constructive approach in setting up a trial independent living.
 The failure of that trial gave a firm basis on which a proper assessment of the case could be made.
 The case was compromised.

 - AXW v Boultons of Shropshire (2018) – The Claimant was injured in a road traffic accident as an infant but the consequences of his brain injury only became apparent in his late teens.
 The case was complicated by the Claimant’s residence in Hong Kong which gave rise to issues of the appropriate local quantification using Hong Kong experts and included argument over the relevant discount rate.
 The case was compromised.

 - The Hope Litigation – Three generations of the same family were injured / killed when a bus struck then as they were walking on a pavement in South London.
 Alex acted for the Defendant and steered the matter to settlement with five claimants, including secondary victims, in a series of round table meetings.

 Alex acts for Claimants and Defendants in cases involving damage to property and consequential losses both in relation to primary questions of liability and issues of insurance coverage.
 Cases have involved fires, explosions, floods, landslips and contamination by oil leakage.